fabianosantosnet/rep-bludit/plugins/header-content/README.md

 Browser Update  > this JavaScript show message on top for outdate browsers
 CSS Block > include CSS Style inside HEAD
 Keywords > using custom fields
+Robots > with more 2 options the user can enable/disable index on tags/categories

 ## Compatible
 Bludit v3.x